dSapariya/wallet-service/README.md

-# Dev HighLevel Backend - Wallet System
+# Dev HighLevel Backend - Wallet Service

 A NestJS backend application with a complete wallet system including transactions, built with Prisma ORM and PostgreSQL database.